K0usei/TrackXpense/docs/ml.md

-# TrackXpense AI-Powered Receipt Extraction and Categorization
+# TrackXpense Machine Learning Documentation

-This directory contains the machine learning models and training scripts for the TrackXpense receipt extraction and categorization pipeline.
+This document provides information about the machine learning models used in TrackXpense for receipt processing and expense categorization.

 ## Overview

-The pipeline consists of three main components:
+TrackXpense uses three main components for receipt processing:

 1. **EasyOCR** - Scans and extracts text from receipt images
 2. **BERT** - Classifies extracted lines into fields like STORE, DATE, TOTAL, ITEMS
 3. **XGBoost** - Categorizes the transaction (Food, Transport, Utilities, etc.)

-## Directory Structure
+## Project Structure

+The machine learning code is located in the `backend/ml` directory and follows this structure:

 ```
 ml/